Financial stability: Firm-level stability measures

 The Altman's z‐score is extensively used in empirical research as a measure of firm-level stability for its high correlation with the probability of default.
 This measure contrasts buffers (capitalization and returns) with risk (volatility of returns) and has done well at predicting bankruptcies within two years.
 Despite development of alternative models to predict financial stability Altman's model remains the most widely used.

 An alternate model used to measure institution-level stability is the Merton model (also called the asset value model).
 It evaluates a firm's ability to meet its financial obligations and gauges the overall possibility of default.
 In this model, an institution's equity is treated as a call option on its held assets, taking into account the volatility of those assets.
 Put-call parity is used to price the value of the implied “put” option, which represents the firm's credit risk.
 Ultimately, the model measures the value of the firm's assets (weighted for volatility) at the time that the debtholders exercises their “put option” by expecting repayment.
-Implicitly, the model defines default as when the value of a firm's liabilities exceeds that of its assets calculate the probability of credit default.
+The model estimates distance to default from the gap between a firm's market-valued assets and its liabilities, adjusted for volatility in asset values.
 In different iterations of the model, the asset/liability level could be set at different threshold levels.

 In subsequent research, Merton's model has been modified to capture a wider array of financial activity using credit default swap data.
 For example, Moody's uses it in the KMV model both to calculate the probability of credit default and as part of their credit risk management system.
 The Distance to Default (DD) is another market-based measure of corporate default risk based on Merton's model.
 It measures both solvency risk and liquidity risk at the firm level.